yunfan/punyforth/README.md

     sp!                    \ restore data stack to the same as it was before the most recent catch drop r>                \ move the errorcode to the stack ;                         \ This will return to the caller of most recent catch

+\ usage

+: test-div ( q d -- r )
+  ['] div catch dup 0 <> if           \ call div in a "catch block". if no exception was thrown, the error code is 0
+    dup 99 = if                       \ error code is 99 indicating division by zero
+      ."
+Divide by zero error"
+    else
+      throw                           \ there was an other error, rethrow it then then ;
 ```